 coffee (drink teas at the same time as foods rich in vitamin C), animal fats (use

 honey instead).
-Only eat the following fruit and vegetables if they
+Only eat fruit and vegetables if they

 are organic because of the risk of